Giqles/kagglegym/README.md

 Assuming you want to save results for local viewing, or run local code inside the image, it's usually easiest to link a directory between the local machine and the container.
+I've also found that joblib can issue an OS error if you don't mount a drive and set it to use that drive for temp data with an environment variable.
 This command will launch the container with the current working directory linked to the container working directory:

 ```
-docker run -it -v $(pwd):/wd kagglegym
+docker run -it -v $(pwd):/wd -v /data -e JOBLIB_TEMP_FOLDER=/data/joblib kagglegym
 ```

 And finally if you want to use this with Jupyter notebook, you'll want to link a port and pass the command to start the notebook on launching the container.
 ```
-docker run -it -v $(pwd):/wd -p 8888:8888 kagglegym jupyter notebook --port=8888 --ip=0.0.0.0
+docker run -it -v $(pwd):/wd -v /data -e JOBLIB_TEMP_FOLDER=/data/joblib -p 8888:8888 kagglegym jupyter notebook --port=8888 --ip=0.0.0.0
 ```
 If you then head to `localhost:8888`, in your web browser you should be able to use notebooks as normal.
 Again, the working directory you launched the container from will be linked to the container itself.

+Obviously those commands are pretty long, I suggest you make aliases for them.

 ### kagglegym usage

 `kagglegym` should function in the same way as described in the api-overview [here](https://www.kaggle.com/jeffmoser/two-sigma-financial-modeling/kagglegym-api-overview).

 You *should* be able copy and paste your local code to kaggle scripts/notebooks and have it function the same way.
+Obviously, the available resources on kaggle kernels may differ.